DyogenIBENS/Agora/doc/HowTo.md

 src/agora-basic.py /path/to/species-tree.nwk /path/to/gene-trees.nhx /path/to/genes.%s.list
 ```

-There are three optional Command-line parameters:
+There are three optional command-line parameters:

 * By default the files will be created in the current directory.
   Add the `-workingDir=output_dir` option to change the output